chromatic-protocol/docs/docs/contracts/reference/core/facets/market/MarketLiquidityFacet.md

 function getLpReceipt(uint256 receiptId) external view returns (struct LpReceipt receipt)
 ```

-_Retrieves the liquidity receipt with the given receipt ID.
-     It throws NotExistLpReceipt if the specified receipt ID does not exist._
+_Throws a `NotExistLpReceipt` error if the liquidity receipt does not exist._

 | Name | Type | Description |
 | ---- | ---- | ----------- |